RatJuggler/guinea-bot/README.md

 ## Installing as a service under systemd

 First edit the `guinea-bot.service` file and add any command line options you need, making sure to keep them within the command quotes.
-It's also a good idea to set a user as the service does not need to run as root.
-Then copy the file to `/etc/systemd/system` and enter the following to create a systemd unit service.
+It's also a good idea to set a user as the service does not need to run as root, but make sure the home directory is accessible if you are using the default state save location.
+Once complete copy the file to `/etc/systemd/system` and enter the following to create a systemd unit service.

     $ sudo cp guinea-bot.service /etc/systemd/system